AgentA12/Regex_Guide/Develop/gist-template.md

 ## Author

-Hi, my names andrew and i'm a web developer that loves learning and solving problems.
-You can see my github here
+Hi, my name is Andrew and I'm a web developer that loves learning and solving problems.
+You can see my github here:

 [https://github.com/AgentA12?tab=repositories](https://github.com/AgentA12?tab=repositories)